Azure/confidential-computing-cvm-guest-attestation/azure-protected-vm-secrets/README.md

 TODO:

-- JWT will be appended with a magic string to indicate just looking at the blob that it is a secret provisioned by Cloud Provisioning.
+- JWT will be appended with a magic string to indicate just looking at the blob that it is a secret provisioned by Azure.
 This will help quickly return plain text passwords back.
 This will be unpeeled before making unprotect secret call.

 - Add protocol version like `"version": "1" // Protocol version`